 The sun's heat can quickly dehydrate your body, so it's important to drink plenty of water.

 - 1Dry is an adjective that describes a state of being free from moisture or water.

 - 2Dehydrate is a verb that describes the process of removing water or moisture from something.

 Effective Usage of dry, dehydrate

-- 2Weather: Use dry to describe weather conditions that lack moisture or humidity.
+- 1Enhance Vocabulary: Use dry and dehydrate to describe things that are free from moisture or water.

-- 3Health: Use dehydrate to describe the process of losing too much water from the body, leading to health problems.
+- 3Cooking: Use dehydrate to describe the process of removing moisture from food to preserve it.

 The antonyms of dousing are dry and dehydrate.
 Use dry to describe something that is free from moisture or water, and use dehydrate to describe the process of removing water or moisture from something.
 These words can be used to enhance vocabulary, stay hydrated, and describe the process of preserving food.